eda-ricercatore/admin-notes/skill-set/semiconductor-industry/vlsi-design-digital-n-mixed-signal.md

 Skills for Physical Design Engineers (in the context of VLSI CAD):
 + skill set:
+	- Physical design for high-performance designs going into industry leading AI/ML architecture.
+The person coming into this role will be involved in all implementation aspects from synthesis to tapeout for various IPs on the chip.
+The work is done alongside with a group of highly experienced engineers across various domains of the AI chip.
+	- Define PD requirements by working closely with the front-end team, understand the chip architecture and drive physical aspects early in the design cycle
+	- Physical design tasks including such as synthesis, PnR, timing closure, area improvement, floorplanning, clocking, I/O planning and power optimization
+	- Discussions with 3rd party IP providers, foundry partners and design services
+	- End to end tasks from flow development to sign-off
+	- Deploy innovative techniques for improving power, performance and area of the design, drive experiments with RTL, and evaluate synthesis, timing and power results
+	- BS/MS/PhD in EE/ECE/CE/CS with at least 5 years of industry experience
+	- Hands-on experience with synthesis, block and chip level implementation with industry standard PnR flows and tools
+	- Strong experience in SOC/ASIC/GPU/CPU design flows on taped out designs, expertise in timing closure at block/chip levels and ECO flows
+	- Experience with back-end design tools such as Primetime, Innovus, RedHawk, etc.
+	- Knowledge of low-power design flows such as power gating, multi-Vt and voltage scaling
+	- Strong programming skills in Tcl/Perl/Shell/Python
+	- Excellent understanding of logic design fundamentals and gate/transistor level implementation
+	- Exposure to DFT is an asset
+	- Prior experience working on high performance technology nodes and understanding of deep sub-micron design problems/solutions
+	- Strong problem solving and debug skills across various levels of design hierarchies
++ skill set:
+	- Develop physical design flow for high-performance designs going into industry leading AI/ML architecture.
+The person coming into this role will be involved in all aspects of optimizing flows from synthesis to tape-out for various IPs on the chip.
+The work is done alongside a group of highly experienced engineers across various domains of the AI chip.
+	- Work closely with physical design team and tool vendors to define flow requirements
+	- Flow tasks may include enabling targets such as floor-planning, synthesis, PnR, timing and phyv closure
+	- Optimize and support PnR flow to ensure quality results on schedule
+	- Discussions with vendor tool providers, foundry partners and design services
+	- End to end tasks from flow development to sign-off
+	- Deploy innovative techniques for improving power, performance and area of the design, drive experiments with PD, and evaluate PnR, timing and power results
+	- BS/MS/PhD in EE/ECE/CE/CS with at least 5 years of industry experience
+	- Hands-on experience with synthesis, block and chip level implementation with industry standard PnR flows and tools
+	- Strong experience in SOC/ASIC/GPU/CPU design flows on taped out designs, expertise in timing closure at block/chip levels and ECO flows
+	- Experience with back-end design tools such as Primetime, Innovus, RedHawk, etc.
+	- ***Knowledge of low-power design flows such as power gating, multi-Vt and voltage scaling***
+	- Strong programming skills in Tcl/Perl/Shell/Python
+	- Excellent understanding of logic design fundamentals and gate/transistor level implementation
+	- Exposure to DFT is an asset
+	- Prior experience working on high performance technology nodes and understanding of deep sub-micron design problems/solutions
+	- Strong problem solving and debug skills across various levels of design hierarchies
++ skill set:
 	- Flex Logix is looking for Physical Design Engineer-SOC engineers to join our growing team.
 	- Generate block level static timing constraints.